MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

     - If the reason is other than `Manual`, the check fails, and the pipeline run fails.

-## Asynchronous Azure Function / REST API Checks
+## Asynchronous Checks

-In asynchronous mode, Azure DevOps makes a call to the Azure Function / REST API and awaits a call back with the stage access decision.
+In asynchronous mode, Azure DevOps makes a call to the Azure Function / REST API check and awaits a callback with the resource access decision.
 The rest of this section talks about Azure Function checks, but unless otherwise noted, the guidance applies to Invoke REST API checks as well.

-### Recommended Implementation of Asynchronous Azure Function / REST API Checks
+### Recommended Implementation of Asynchronous Checks

 The asynchronous mode has two communication steps:
 1. **Delivering the check payload**.
 For this, Azure Pipelines makes an HTTP call to your Azure Function / REST API.
 The purpose of the call is to deliver the check payload, but _not_ to receive a decision on the spot.
 Your function should just acknowledge receipt of the information.
 1. **Receiving the access decision through a callback**.
-Your Azure Function / REST API should reach a decision asynchronously, after acknowledging check payload receipt, and communicate it to Azure Pipelines.
+Your check should reach a decision asynchronously, after acknowledging check payload receipt, and communicate it to Azure Pipelines.

 A check's decision is final.
 That is, if a check passes, then the pipeline is allowed access to a protected resource and stage deployment can proceed.
 If a check fails, then the stage fails.
 If there are multiple checks in a single stage, all need to pass before access and stage deployment are allowed, but a single failure is enough to fail the stage.